Elevating Possibilities: The Countdown For WBS Dubai Begins!

-(MENAFN- ACN NewsWire) Elevating Possibilities: The Countdown for WBS Dubai Begins!
-Mark your calendars for an unparalleled gathering of blockchain and web3 pioneers as the 29th World Blockchain Summit, organized by Trescon and co-hosted by Sun Minimeal, is set to take the stage in Dubai.
+(MENAFN- Mid-East) Mark your calendars for an unparalleled gathering of blockchain and web3 pioneers as the 29th World Blockchain Summit, organized by Trescon and co-hosted by Sun Minimeal, is set to take the stage in Dubai.
 Scheduled for April 22-23, 2024, at the iconic JW Marriott Hotel Marina, this summit promises to be a cornerstone event, spotlighting the UAE's progressive embrace of web3 technology and its vision for a future shaped by digital innovation.

 Amidst Dubai's transition towards a digital-first economy, bolstered by strategic government initiatives and a burgeoning digital infrastructure, the city emerges as a global beacon for blockchain and web3 innovation.
 The inauguration of the Dubai AI & Web3 Campus by DIFC, coupled with the establishment of the Virtual Assets Regulatory Authority (VARA) in Dubai, underscores the region's commitment to fostering a dynamic digital ecosystem, attracting investors and innovators worldwide.